Last Updated on September 28, 2022 by Jeremy

 The park was established in the 1970s as a gathering spot for locals and features a footprint of the forts that once resided there, a fountain that draws from an aquifer (often considered to be Pittsburgh's de facto fourth river), the city's oldest building (the blockhouse- constructed in 1764), and the small Fort Pitt Museum that focuses on the early days of the city's history (take your ticket to the Heinz History Center in the Strip District later in the same day to receive 50% off admission!).

-Point State Park is also home to many events throughout the year including the Three Rivers Arts Festival, the Three Rivers Regatta, the Fourth of July, many activities around Light Up Night, Christmas in Pittsburgh, and more.
+Point State Park is also home to many events throughout the year including the Three Rivers Arts Festival, the Fourth of July, many activities around Light Up Night, Christmas in Pittsburgh, and more.

-The park is also the starting point for the 150-mile Great Allegheny Passage- a continuous biking and hiking route that connects Pittsburgh to Washington DC.
+The park is also the starting point for the 150-mile Great Allegheny Passage– a continuous biking and hiking route that connects Pittsburgh to Cumberland, MD (and onward to Washington DC).

 The Pittsburgh Cultural District

 One of the jewels of downtown Pittsburgh is the Cultural District (promoted by the Cultural Trust), found between 6th Street and 10th Street with the Allegheny River bounding it on the north and Liberty Avenue bounding it on the south.
 This district has been entertaining visitors since its founding in the early 1900s by H. J. Heinz II and other notable Pittsburgh citizens.

-This district features nearly all of the performing arts venues in downtown Pittsburgh including Heinz Hall, the Byham, the Benedum, the Cabaret at Theater Square, the Pittsburgh Public Theater, the O'Reilly Theater, and the Harris Theater.
+This district features nearly all of the performing arts venues in downtown Pittsburgh including Heinz Hall, the Byham, the Benedum, the Cabaret at Theater Square, the Pittsburgh Public Theater, and the O'Reilly Theater.
 It is even home to a venue dedicated exclusively to magic- Liberty Magic!
 The August Wilson Center is also located just outside of the Cultural District on the opposite side of Liberty Avenue (close enough for us!).